Ubiwhere/fiware-ckan-docker/README.md

 	- If you wish to create an initial CKAN Admin, change `CKAN_SYSADMIN` to `true` and add needed information

 2. If needed, add any aditional override settings in `configs.ini` (like SMTP configuration or OAuth settings)

+Once you've completed the above steps, launch your CKAN instance with Docker Compose

-3. Launch using docker-compose with `docker-compose up --build --force-rm -d`
+	docker-compose up --build --force-rm -d

-Enjoy!
+After a couple of minutes, your CKAN instance should be available at the url defined in `CKAN_SITE_URL`

 ## Features